JSischo/Waupaca_repo/README.md

 > Tools used in this model are:
    * Seasonal decomposition - we used this in our model to seperate time series data into core component; those include potental trend, seasonality, and the remaining random residual.

+   * ARIMA - we used this model to predict future point in the series and ot also better understand the data.

+   * Adfuller - the adfuller test was used to detect whether a time series is stationary or not.

 > Connections